LateNightKid/telegram-bot-for-outline-vpn/README.md

 There are two ways for user to communicate with the bot.
 The simplest one is to use buttons.

-`New key` button creates a new key for the default server and sends it to user.
+`New key` button creates a new key for the default server and sends it to the user.
 User's @username in that case will be used as a name of the key.
 For more details about the default server settings, see [adding servers](#adding-servers).

 `Help` button sends some short help message.
 The message text can be changed in the `make_help_message` function, which is placed in `message_formatter.py`.